albertattard/presentation-domain-primitives-kotlin/2020-04-16-presentation-remote-meetup.md

 # Alternative Approach

-Instead of using a *language primitive* to represent our data types, we can use a *domain primitive*:
+Instead of using a *language primitive*, such as `String`, to represent our data types, we can use a *domain primitive*:

 ```kotlin
 data class OrderNumber private constructor(val value: String) {